Wake Up. You Are NOT IMPORTANT TO OTHER PEOPLE

 Coach’s Note: Reframe every situation to fit the following parameter: Once a person has agreed to talk to you the only reason you are there is to work out the details of delivery of your product or service.
 If they allow you to talk to them there is a need for what you are offering.
 They are there to BUY from you, not to be sold.

-• Practice intense focusing on family, friends, coworkers and complete strangers.
-Use the few minutes of interaction time to find out about them and how they make decisions or buy anything, and ask them specifically how they want your product/service delivered.
+• Practice intensely focusing on family, friends, coworkers, and strangers.
+Use the few minutes of interaction time to find out about them and how they make decisions or buy anything and ask them specifically how they want your product/service delivered.
 The cold truth is they want to talk and if you listen, they will give you the exact specifications for the delivery.

-• Your job is reaching an agreement on the specifics of the delivery and then leaving.
-The order is now in play and you are under orders to leave.
+• Your job is to reach an agreement on the specifics of the delivery and then leave.
+The order is now in play, and you are under orders to leave.
 Time spent after receiving the details of delivery increases the probability of killing the sale or saying something stupid.
 Leave quickly after agreements are reached so the order stays intact and lets them feel it was all their idea.

 Here is the exception or opposite of focusing on the other person.
-When you do not want to interact with them or they have no intention of buying your offering just move your focus away from them.
+When you do not want to interact with them or they have no intention of buying your offering move your focus away from them.
 Mumble your responses.
 Turn your body further away from them.
-Step back and do not look at them.
+Please step back and do not look at them.
 These responses reduce rapport.
-We call it being on the edge of rapport and the effects impact anyone who is half awake.
+We call it being on the edge of rapport, and the effects impact anyone half awake.
 If you receive no response from them, walk away.
 They are not worth your time and effort.

-• Define what you want for an outcome before you engage in a conversation and your winning average will increase faster than you can imagine.
-Tiny changes in behavior pay huge dividends in rewards.
+• Define what you want for an outcome before engaging in a conversation; your winning average will increase faster than you can imagine.
+Tiny changes in behavior pay considerable dividends in rewards.

 Leave a Reply